 You can also use your Avios for Air Berlin flights.
 New York to Berlin one way in economy is only 20,000 Avios & $5.

 British Airways Avios aren’t the ideal miles for long haul or premium cabin flights, but you can still use them is some scenarios for flights to Europe, or flights in business or first class.

 British Airways Avios really shine for short haul domestic flights on American Airlines, flights to Hawaii from the West Coast, and many other short distance flights worldwide.
-You can definitely book a lot of award flights with 100,000 Avios, so if the new limited time offer is right for you, the link is below.
+You can definitely book a lot of award flights with 100,000 Avios.

 Tried this tip?
 Let me know in the comments!